codefresh-io/docs.codefresh.io/_docs/security/pipelines-verify-cf-artifacts.md

 ---

-Organizations deploying container images created by Codefresh pipelines using Codefresh as the OIDC provider and keyless signing can verify both the signature and the identity of the signer.
+Organizations deploying container images created by Codefresh pipelines using Codefresh as the OIDC provider for keyless or key-based signing can verify both the signature and the identity of the signer.

-For instructions on setting up keyless signing for container images created by Codefresh pipelines, see [Securing container images with OIDC and keyless signing]({{site.baseurl}}/docs/pipelines/steps/build/#securing-container-images-with-oidc-and-keyless-signing).
+For more information, see [Signing container images with Sigstore]({{site.baseurl}}/docs/pipelines/steps/build/#signing-container-images-with-sigstore).

-For detailed information including on keyless signing, including its architecture, [read our blog](https://codefresh.io/blog/securing-containers-oidc/){:target="\_blank"} on the same.
+For detailed information on keyless signing, including its architecture, [read our blog](https://codefresh.io/blog/securing-containers-oidc/){:target="\_blank"} on the same.

-## Verify authenticity of Codefresh pipeline-created artifacts
+## Verify authenticity of container images with keyless signing

-Verify the authenticity of all artifacts created by Codefresh pipelines using the `cosign` command:
+Verify the authenticity of all container images created by Codefresh pipelines using the `cosign` command:

-`cosign verify --certificate-oidc-issuer "https://oidc.codefresh.io" --certificate-identity/--certificate-identity-regexp "<certificate identity>" <image tag>`
+`cosign verify --certificate-oidc-issuer "https://oidc.codefresh.io" --certificate-identity/--certificate-identity-regexp "<certificate-identity>" <image-tag>`

 where: